Lee Hyun-wook: Early life and education

-Lee Hyun-wook became interested in acting when he was in middle school.
+Lee became interested in acting when he was in middle school.
 His parents were against it but his grandmother helped him enroll in an acting academy.

-Lee graduated from Anyang Arts High School and Korea National University of Arts.
+He graduated from Anyang Arts High School and Korea National University of Arts.

 Career

 Lee Hyun-wook started his acting career playing in short films: Repatriation (2000), The Camel (2008), Thorn Hearted (2010) and The Out Boxer (2011).
 The latter earned him the Face in Shorts Award at the 10th Asiana International Short Film Festival in 2012.
 In 2013, Lee was appointed special jury member of the 11th Asiana International Short Film Festival alongside Lee Jung-jae.
 In 2014, Lee made his television debut in the action-thriller series Three Days as the right-hand man of Choi Won-young's character.
 Two months later, he made his commercial film debut in The Target which was screened at the 2014 Cannes Film Festival.
 The same year, he was chosen among 400 candidates to play Choi Yoo-bin in the daily drama Only Love.

 In 2015, Lee made his theater debut in True West, playing the main character Austin.
 He reprised his role the following year before playing Stephen in Old Wicked Songs.
 His performance earned him the New Actor Award at the 2016 Stagetalk Audience Choice Awards.
 The same year, he took on the role of a detective in the crime television series Mrs. Cop 2 and appeared in the film No Tomorrow.
 In 2017, Lee played Min-wook in the play Judo Boy.
 The same year, he played two brothers in the web series Fake.
 In May 2018, Lee signed an exclusive contract with Management Air.
 In October 2018, he started playing Bob in Toc Toc, a role which he reprised in September 2019 for a two-day performance in Gunpo.
 In 2019, Lee played Oliver in the play The Pride.
 He was also cast as a resident of Eden Dormitory in the psychological thriller Hell Is Other People, making it his first small screen role since his military discharge and for which he was nominated in the Capability Award category at the 1st OCN Awards.
 Later that year, he made a guest appearance in the tenth episode of Pegasus Market which stars his close friend Lee Dong-hwi.